 20 Types of Journals to Keep

+by Intelligent ChangeCould you call journaling a hobby?
+While most might say “no”, treat it like it is.
 Now with a countless number of different journals to keep, you can spend the time sifting through all your options to find the right one for you.
-Or, if you’re a hobbyist journaler (we know there are a few out there), then maybe try a few on for fit.
+Or, if you’re an avid journaler (we know there are a few out there), then maybe try a few on for fit.

 But why would journaling be important for you, personally?